 - Stock and bond funds

 You can also look for a personal loan that has a low APR and interest rate as a back-up plan in case your personal assets can’t cover everything.
 A personal loan is an unsecured loan, which means it doesn’t require collateral to back it — in other words, you won’t have to give your lender your home or other assets if you fail to pay back your loan.
-Another benefit to using a personal loan is that if you have a high credit score, you could receive a low-interest loan in as little as 24 to 48 hours.
+Another benefit to using a personal loan is that if you can still qualify if you have a fair credit score.
+Check out these fair credit loans if you fall into this category.

 Whether you’re retired or aren’t quite there yet, you could consider taking distributions from an IRA if you have one.
 Two major types of IRAs are Traditional and Roth IRAs.

-Distributions from Traditional IRAs prior to age 59½ are subject to a 10 percent penalty.
-On the other hand, you can take qualified distributions from a Roth IRA as long as you’re 59½ without penalty.
-However, you’ll be penalized for withdrawal of any investment earnings before 59½ unless you have a qualifying reason.
-Paying for medical expenses (including Alzheimer’s and dementia care) does count, as long as they’re greater than 10 percent of your adjusted gross income.
+You can take qualified distributions from an IRA without penalty as long as you’re 59½ .
+However, you’ll be penalized for the withdrawal of any investment earnings before 59½ unless you have a qualifying reason.
+Paying for medical expenses (including Alzheimer’s and dementia care) does count, as long as they’re greater than 7.5 percent of your adjusted gross income.

 Look into withdrawing from employee-funded retirement plans, such as a 401(k), 403(b) and Keogh as well.